Appendix XIII

 • If the dismissal determination is based on the academic record for one semester in which the record does not reflect the student's usual level of performance due to accident, illness, or other circumstances beyond the control of the student.
 Verification should be submitted with the appeal.

-• The student enrolls in a corrective program designed to assist him/her in improving academic skills, such as obtaining academic counseling, and/or limiting course load.
+• The student enrolls in a corrective program designed to assist him/her in improving academic skills, such as obtaining academic counseling, or limiting course load.

 • When there is evidence of significant improvement in academic achievement.

-Continued Enrollment or Readmission: A student applying for readmission shall receive counseling to assess his/her academic and career goals and must have counselor approval of his/her educational program prior to registration.
-Students appeal for continued enrollment or readmission through the Counseling Department.
+A student applying for readmission shall receive counseling to assess his/her academic and career goals and must have counselor approval of his/her educational program prior to registration.
+Students request continued enrollment or readmission through the Counseling Department.

 In considering whether or not students may be re-admitted after a dismissal and a minimum of one semester absence, the following criteria should be considered: